nikoschr96/starter-academic/content/authors/admin/_index.md

   url: http://ee.auth.gr/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include software development, medical informatics and signal processing.
+bio: My interests include Deep Learning, Computer Vision and Medical Informatics.

 # Interests to show in About widget
 interests:
-- Software Development
+- Deep Learning
-- Medical informatics
+- Computer Vision
-- Signal Processing
+- Medical Informatics

 # Education to show in About widget